nicklockwood/iVersion/README.md

 	@property (nonatomic, copy) NSString *applicationVersion;

 The current version number of the app.
 This is set automatically from the  CFBundleShortVersionString (if available) or CFBundleVersion string in the info.plist and it's probably not a good ideas to change it unless you know what you are doing.
 In some cases your bundle version may not match the publicly known "display" version of your app, in which case use the display version here.
-Note that the version numbers in the plist will be compared to this value, not the one in the info.plist.
+Note that the version numbers on iTunes and in the remote versions Plist will be compared to this value, not the one in the info.plist.

+    @property (nonatomic, copy) NSString *applicationBundleID;

+This is the application bundle ID, used to retrieve the latest version and release notes from iTunes.
+This is set automatically from the app's info.plist, so you shouldn't need to change it except for testing purposes.

+    @property (nonatomic, copy) NSString *appStoreLanguage;

+This is the language localisation that will be specified when retrieving release notes from iTunes.
+This is set automatically from the device language preferences, so shouldn't need to be changed.

 	@property (nonatomic, assign) BOOL showOnFirstLaunch;